How much do you trust them?

 Remote access is a wonderfully appealing tool.
 Rather than relying on your description of the problem, the technician can see it and investigate directly.
-Rather than trying to walk you through a complicated set of steps that you don’t need or care to actually understand, the technician can just do it for you.
+Rather than trying to walk you through a complicated set of steps you don’t need or care to understand, the technician can just do it for you.

 I really, truly, honestly get the appeal.
 Heck, I’ve used remote access myself to help my friends.

 With the rise of the tech support scam, there’s one very simple, easy-to-follow rule: